1jour1vin

 About the wine:

-A lovely, elegant nose—light, deep, and intense, with perfect balance and a beautifully refined character.
-This wine benefits from decanting.
+A lovely, elegant, airy, deep, and intense nose, displaying perfect balance and refinement.
+This wine benefits from being decanted.
 Superb delicacy and finesse within its intensity.
-It features notes of Boysenberry, vibrant blackcurrant, and a hint of blueberry, combined with touches of lilac.
-The palate is beautifully executed—supple, fresh, airy, melodious, captivating, deep, delicate, and vibrant—offering a lovely texture.
+It features notes of Boysenberry, vibrant blackcurrant, and a hint of blueberry, combined with hints of lilac.
+The palate is beautifully structured, supple, fresh, airy, melodious, captivating, deep, delicate, and vibrant, offering a lovely texture.
 It has a captivating, “come and get me” quality.
-On the palate, this wine expresses notes of juicy/fresh blackcurrant, vibrant/fresh cherry, and, more subtly, bright red berries, combined with hints of racy minerality, juicy/fresh purple plum, bright/juicy red berries, and subtle hints of chocolate.
+On the palate, this wine expresses notes of juicy, fresh blackcurrant; vibrant, fresh cherry; and, more subtly, bright red berries, combined with hints of refined minerality, juicy, fresh violet plum, bright, juicy red berries, and subtle hints of chocolate.
 The tannins are velvety, rich, and elegant.
 Good length and superb persistence.
 A wonderful vibrancy.
-Superb airy character in its richness and power.
+Superb airiness within its richness and power.

 No rating available